 If you submit but for some reason don’t receive a confirmation email, first check your spam folder to make sure the confirmation email hasn’t been flagged by your email server.
 If you still can’t locate it, please let us know.
 You can contact us to let us know about the problem.

-We have set a goal to respond to submissions within four weeks or less, which is much more efficient than the industry average, where one can wait anywhere from six months to a year if you are not agented.
+We have set a goal to respond to submissions within four to eight weeks, which is much more efficient than the industry average, where one can wait anywhere from six months to a year if you are not agented.
 Also, our submissions process is electronic which means you will get a line into the editorial team without having to wonder if we got your submission.
 That said, we cannot guarantee a response time, so we appreciate your patience if we have a backlog of submissions to process.

 You can check the status of your submission at any time by logging into your Submittable account.
 Beyond that, we ask that you wait a minimum of four weeks before querying for a status update on a submission.